Sakshee5/alphanumeric-audio-dataset/README.md

 4. **Voluntary Participation:** Participation was voluntary, and participants could withdraw their data before public release.
 5. **Responsible Use:** The dataset is open-sourced to promote inclusivity in AI research and must be used for ethical, non-discriminatory purposes.

+## About the Dataset
+Dataset has been hosted on : https://huggingface.co/datasets/sakshee05/alphanumeric-audio-dataset

 ## License